RayHightower/RayHightower.com/_posts/2019-04-26-parallelism-and-jetson-nano-at-indycode.markdown

 published: true
 ---

 Exciting things are happening in the world of parallel programming.
-The organizers of [IndyCode()](https://indycode.amegala.com/) gave me the opportunity to share some updates with their audience this year.
-Thank you Ken Versaw, Lois Versaw, and the entire team of organizers for inviting me to speak!
+The organizers of [IndyCode()](https://indycode.amegala.com/) invited me to share some updates with their audience this year.
+Thank you Ken Versaw, Lois Versaw, and the entire team of organizers for having me on stage!

 Slides from the talk appear below.